sail-sg/envpool/docs/pages/env.rst

 Third-party Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~

-CartPole environment is so simple that there is no third-party dependencies.
+CartPole environment is so simple that there are no third-party dependencies.
-However, for a more complex environment, it is often the case to include some
+However, it is often the case to include some third-party dependencies for a
-third-party dependencies.
+more complex environment.

 For third-party Python dependency, for instance, if we want to add ``tianshou``
 as test dependency, in ``third_party/pip_requirements/requirements.txt``: